Louisiana State Penitentiary: Farming

 Inmates cultivate, harvest, and process various crops that make the facility self-supporting.
 Crops include cabbage, corn, cotton, strawberries, okra, onions, peppers, soybeans, squash, tomatoes, and wheat.
 In 2013, the prison resumed growing sugarcane, a practice stopped in the 1970s.

 As of 2010, the prison had 2,000 head of cattle.
 Much of the herd is sold at markets for beef.
 Each year, the prison produces four million pounds of vegetable crops.

-Inmates also breed and train the horses used for field work at Angola.
-Trustees are mounted to supervise workers in the fields.
-In 2010, the Angola Prison Horse Sale was initiated during the annual rodeos.

 Inmate education

 Angola offers literacy classes for prisoners with no high school diploma and no General Equivalency Diploma (GED) from Monday through Friday in the main prison and camps C-D and F. Angola also offers GED classes in the main prison and camps C-D and F. The prison also offers ABE (Adult Basic Education) classes for prisoners who have high school diplomas or GEDs but who have inadequate Test of Adult Basic Education (TABE) scores to get into vocational school.
 SSD (Special School District #1) provides services for special education students.

 Prisoners with satisfactory TABE scores may be admitted to vocational classes.
 Such classes include automotive technology, carpentry, culinary arts, graphic communications, horticulture, and welding.
 In 1995, a campus of the New Orleans Baptist Theological Seminary was established in the penitentiary following an invitation from the prison warden, Burl Cain.
 The school has significantly reduced the rate of violence in the prison.

 In 1994, the United States Congress voted to eliminate prisoner eligibility for Pell Grants, making religious programs such as the New Orleans Baptist program the only ones in higher education available to prisoners.
 As of Spring 2008, 95 prisoners were students in the program.
 Angola also offers the PREP Pre-Release Exit and Re-Entry Programs for prisoners about to be released into the outside world.

 Inmate library services are provided by the main Prison Library and four outcamp libraries.
 The prison is part of the Inter-Library Loan Program with the State Library of Louisiana.